visezion/Human-Centric-AI-Framework-for-Secure-and-Efficient-Data-Center-Operations/README.md

 2. Telegraf subscribes via `inputs.mqtt_consumer`, tags each message with `rack_id`, and writes the event into the `rack_telemetry` measurement alongside classic host stats.
 3. Grafana renders CPU/memory/fan telemetry plus the AI anomaly score trend per rack.

-Swap the simulator with a real Wazuh/Zeek/MQTT publisher by pointing those agents at the Mosquitto broker—Telegraf does not need to change.
+Swap the simulator with a real Wazuh/Zeek/MQTT publisher by pointing those agents at the Mosquitto broker-Telegraf does not need to change.

+### Securing the MQTT Spine

+- `mosquitto/mosquitto.conf` requires authentication.
+Generate a password hash with `python scripts/generate_mqtt_password.py --password <secret>` (writes `mosquitto/passwordfile`).
+- Export `MQTT_PASSWORD=<secret>` (and optionally override `MQTT_USERNAME`) before running `docker compose up` so Telegraf + telemetry_feeder authenticate automatically.
+- Share the same credentials with external devices or create additional entries in `mosquitto/passwordfile` as needed.

 ## Human-Centric Dashboard + ChatOps